-On Friday, Aug.
-29, when students log in to Murphy Online, they will immediately be taken through the annual verification process.
+Beginning Friday, Sept.
+4, when students login to Murphy Online, they immediately will be taken through the annual verification process.
 Students will not be able to access Murphy Online menus (class schedule, add or drop classes, etc.) until this process is completed.

 Revised Sexual Misconduct Policy: The university adopted a revised sexual misconduct policy in June 2014 in compliance with the Campus SaVE Act and the 2013 Reauthorization of the Violence Against Women Act.

 Missing Persons Policy: The university wishes to inform students that they have the opportunity to provide confidential contact information in the event that the student is determined to be missing for a period of more than 24 hours.
 In cases where a missing student is under 18 years of age, and not an emancipated individual, the university is required to notify a custodial parent or guardian no later than 24 hours after the time that the student is determined to be missing in accordance with official notification procedures established by the university.
 This practice complies with the Higher Education Opportunity Act (HEOA) of 2008 requirements on missing persons.

 Near the end of the verification process, information will be provided on how to restrict disclosure of address information, if students wish to do so.